mitchellfish12/Blackjack-Academy/README.md

 ```

 in the commandline of your local device.
-The combined minified file will appear in the `dist` folder.
+The combined modified file will appear in the `dist` folder.
 You can then run the demo in your browser through the blackjack.html file found in the examples folder.